Do you want to make your writing more engaging? Check out this descriptive words list with 400 words you can use today.Â

 - Zestfully

 Again, this is not an exhaustive list.
-As you learn to identify adverbs or use them in your own writing, look for words that describe verbs and other descriptive words and end in -ly.
+As you learn to identify adverbs or use them in your writing, look for words that describe verbs and other descriptive words that end in -ly.

 Example Sentences Using Adverbs